-- Do the organization and its collaborators/partners demonstrate the ability to provide the proposed preventive services?
+- Do the coordinating organization and the coalition partners demonstrate the ability to provide the proposed preventive services?
 Does the described role of each collaborating organization make it clear that each organization adds value to the project and is committed to working together to implement the project? - Have the appropriate personnel been recruited to implement, evaluate, and complete the project?